Give yourself permission to relax.

 So, what happens when one is seated in mediation and tunes in?
 Well, initially we should notice the blockages of tension we are holding throughout our bodies.
 Every time you will come to this moment, you can find more and more tension that you conveniently hid away from yourself.
 We will never be able to release this tension until we face it.
 Once we release these blockages, life force energy (Qi or Prana) will be able to flow.

-This morning, I practiced exactly what Bruce was teaching in is talk:
+This morning, I practiced exactly what Bruce was teaching in this talk:

 Seated, aligned, notice the tension: now, breathing in through the top of your head, allow that breath to access that tension.
 On your exhale, allow the breath to begin to release the tension.
 Continue with this, still noticing the tension, not doing anything to it, just watching the process.